 On the down side we have some of the usual problems with found footage films.
 We know it won’t end well for anyone involved from the start which always makes it hard for me to get into a film.
 There’s also a bit to much shaky camfootage and shots that suddenly change perspective or shouldn’t be possible if of the characters are shooting it.
 But this hasn’t turned fans of the genre off yet, and I doubt this film will either.

-While it might not be up to the level of THE FEAR FOOTAGE, CATSKILL PARK can sit comfortably with UNLISTED OWNER, another long delayed found footage film that saw the light of day this year.
+While it might not be up to the level of THE FEAR FOOTAGE or its sequel, CATSKILL PARK can sit comfortably with UNLISTED OWNER, another long delayed found footage film that saw the light of day this year.
 My rating is for the average genre fan, those into found footage can easily add another star.

 CATSKILL PARK debuts on VOD and will be available on Digital HD across North America through Freestyle Digital Media on November 27th.
 You can keep updated on their Facebook page.